Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 DS1825, and DS28EA00.

-This script can run continuously to log periodic temperature measurements.
+This script logs periodic temperature measurements or, alternatively,

-Alternatively, it can be used to record a single data frame.

-This mode is intended for usage as a crontab job.
+records a single data frame, suitable for a crontab job.

-This is recommended for long recording times in larger
+Prefer the latter for very long recordings with larger

 time intervals.

-For example, use this crontab entry line to trigger a single
+For example, use this crontab line to trigger a single

 data frame recording every 15 minutes: